 Read More: How to Identify and Address Learning Gap Effectively in Your Classroom

-1. Short Answer ‘Word Cloud’
+2. Short Answer ‘Word Cloud’

-The concept behind a Short Answer ‘Word Cloud’ assessment is straightforward.
+The concept behind this assessment is straightforward.
 Learners are asked to respond to a prompt or question with a short answer, typically limited to a few words or a concise sentence.
-Instead of collecting and analysing written responses individually, these answers are compiled into a word cloud, visually representing the frequency and importance of specific words or concepts within the learners’ responses.
+These answers are then compiled into a word cloud, visually representing the frequency and importance of specific words or concepts within the learners’ responses.
 By condensing their thoughts into concise answers, learners gain a clearer understanding of their comprehension and can identify gaps or misconceptions.

-1. Pre-class Open-Ended Question
+3. Pre-class Open-Ended Question

 Pre-class Open-Ended Questions are a one-of-a-kind strategy that includes presenting thought-provoking questions to learners before a class or lesson, growing critical thinking, generating curiosity, and encouraging participation.
 Educators may build a unique and successful formative assessment experience by adapting these questions to specific themes or learning objectives.